When CBSA Shows Up at Your Door: The Serious Side of Prohibited Imports and Importer Enforcement

 CARM Makes the Trail Clearer

 CARSA’s full enforcement went live in 2024, and one underappreciated effect is how much cleaner the data trail is now.
-Every B3, every payment, every correction, every penalty—it’s all in the CARM Client Portal tied to your BN15.
+Every CAD, every payment, every correction, every penalty—it’s all in the CARM Client Portal tied to your BN15.
 CBSA doesn’t need to pull paper files or reconcile legacy systems.
 They can see your entire import history in one place, filter by tariff classification, flag repeated errors, and export a report for investigators in minutes.

 That’s great for compliance teams doing internal audits.
 It’s less great if you’ve been sloppy.
 The old “it fell through the cracks” defence doesn’t work when CBSA can show you a pattern of identical errors across months of entries.